TobikoData/sqlmesh/docs/reference/cli.md

   Run model unit tests.

 Options:
   -k TEXT             Only run tests that match the pattern of substring.
   -v, --verbose       Verbose output.
+  --persist-fixtures  Persist the fixture tables in the testing database,
+                      useful for debugging.
   --help              Show this message and exit.
 ```

 ## ui